BeamNG/BeamNGpy/README.md

 ## Usage

+**For using BeamNG.tech version 0.22 and above the workspace needs to be set up by the user.
+This step needs to be repeated for every newly installed BeamNG.tech version.**
+Simply type `beamngpy setup-workspace d:\exampleBNGworkspace` into the commandline.
+Optional parameters are provided by `--host localhost --port 65256`.
+Note that this functionality is only available for BeamNGpy version 1.19.2 and above.

-Once installed, the library can be imported using `import beamngpy`.
+Once set up, the library can be imported using `import beamngpy`.
 A short usage example setting up a scenario with one vehicle in the West Coast USA map that spans the area is: